 Create the timelines for the product releases.

-In ALM Octane, the shared space admin or workspace admin creates the timeline in the Settings area:
+In ALM Octane, the space admin or workspace admin creates the timeline in the Settings area:

 For details on defining releases and release timelines, see Set up a release.

 You must also plan the workforce.
 In ALM Octane, the workspace admin adds teams, adds team members, and assigns them to releases:

 For details on creating and assigning teams, see Manage teams.

 Once you have planned requirements, releases, and teams, begin developing the application.
 This involves creating the backlog of work items and assigning these work items.